isc-projects/kea/doc/sphinx/kea-messages.rst

 threshold, the server will transition to the partner-down state.
 The first argument specifies the relationship name.
 The second argument contains client identification information.
 The third argument specifies the number of clients to which the server has failed to respond.
-The forth argument specifies the number of additional clients which, if not provisioned, will cause the server to transition to the partner-down state.
+The fourth argument specifies the number of additional clients which, if not provisioned, will cause the server to transition to the partner-down state.